kexinchu/work-life-balance/Speak/Speak-Part I 雅思哥.md

 the Olympic Games hold in Beijing, I knew Yao Ming through the TV, one of the most basketball players in china. then I knew the NBA, I found playing basketball is fun. then I enjoyed basketball
 ### where did you learn how to do it?
 Firstly, I learnt how to play basketball through the TV.
 I Imitated the movements of basketball player.
 I could not play well.
-Then, A new physical education teacher came to my school, and He taught us how to play basketball in the right way.
+Then, A new PE teacher came to my school, and He taught us how to play basketball in the right way.
 ### did you do sports when you were young?
 No, I lived in a small village,   until I went to my primary school.
 I played games with other kids.